Forensic Science and the Law

 Thomas Coyle has been a fingerprint expert for over 30 years and has considerable casework and crime scene experience.
 He originally qualified as a Fingerprint Expert and Forensic Practitioner with the London Metropolitan Police at New Scotland Yard.
 He has worked in New Zealand and overseas in a wide range of positions including Laboratory Manager at Auckland Fingerprint Section and also roles within anti-terrorism and as crime scene coordinator at major crime scenes.
 He is a qualified Disaster Victim Identification Officer and has extensive experience collecting fingerprints and DNA in such scenarios, assessing identification using fingerprints and running scene collection teams.

-He has now moved into the independent sector and undertakes examinations, re-examinations and interpretations and has skills and knowledge in enhancing blood prints at scenes in conjunction with DNA sample collection.
+He has now moved into the independent sector and undertakes fingerprint examinations, re-examinations and interpretations.

 about an expert